 The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”

 One of the first orders of business was the election of new officers.
-Elected as Chairman was Rev. Michael Ives of the PresRC.
-Elected as Vice-chairman was Dr. J. P. Mosley of the RCUS.
-Rev. Ralph Pontier was elected to a fifth term as Secretary, and Rev. Todd De Rooy was elected to a fourth term as Treasurer.
+Elected as Chairman was Rev. Dr. J. P. Mosley of the RCUS.
+Elected as Vice-chairman was Rev. Bruce Parnell of the RPCNA.
+Rev. Ralph Pontier was elected to a sixth term as Secretary, and Mr. Danny McDaniel of the PCA was elected to a first term as Treasurer.
+Appreciation was expressed for the retiring Treasurer, Rev. Todd De Rooy who had served four terms.
 The chairmanship and vice-chairmanship rotate annually among the 13-Member Churches following an alphabetical listing.
 The Vice-chairman this year is slated to serve as Chairman next year, and his denomination is asked to host the following year.

-The bulk of the work at NAPARC is to hear from the Member Churches about what the Lord is doing in their midst, and to pray for one another after each report.
+The bulk of the time at NAPARC is to hear from the Member Churches about what the Lord is doing in their midst, and to pray for one another after each report.
 Reports were heard of both spiritual blessings and the struggles of ministry.
-Many of the blessings concerned progress in the work of missions.
-Some of the struggles included shrinking rural churches, a decline in men seeking to enter the ministry, and a shortage of men willing to enter world missions.
-Ministerial fatigue and burnout were also of grave concern.

 In addition to the annual meeting of the Council, NAPARC sponsors consultations where representatives of Member Churches gather to discuss cooperation in a specific area of ministry.
 For more than thirty years, there have been annual world mission consultations in September of each year.
-This year representatives from ten NAPARC Member Church world missions agencies (ARPC, CanRC, FRCNA, HRC, KAPC, OPC, PCA, PresRC, RPCNA, and URCNA) met together for their annual consultation at the OPC’s administration offices in Willow Grove, Pennsylvania.
-Joining with them were representatives from three ICRC Member Church world missions agencies (who are not members of NAPARC—CRCI, FRCSA, and SRC) and four NAPARC Member Church diaconal ministries agencies/ministries (FRCSA, HRC, OPC, and URCNA).
-Also participating were representatives from the BPC world missions agency.
+This past September representatives from eight NAPARC Member Church world mission agencies (WMA) were present.
+They were from the ARPC, HRC, KAPC, OPC, PCA, PresRC, RPCNA, and URCNA.
+They met together for the annual consultation at the OPC’s administration offices in Willow Grove, Pennsylvania.
+Joining with them were representatives from three NAPARC Member Church diaconal ministries/agencies (DMA).
+They were from the HRC, OPC, and URCNA.
+Items for discussion included:

-- Pastor care of missionaries and their families (the Rev. David Thomae, PCA).
+- Pastoral care of missionaries and their families;

-The next such NAPARC Joint Consultation is scheduled for September 19-21, 2023, with Mr. Bube as the chairman for the world mission agencies, and Mr. David P. Nakhla as the chairman for the diaconal mission agencies.
+The next NAPARC Joint WMA/DMA Consultation is scheduled for October 15-17, 2024, with Mr. Mark T. Bube as the chairman and Rev. Timothy J. Worrell as secretary.

-The Council enjoyed the gracious and generous hospitality of the Presbyterian Church in America and experienced warm and joyous fellowship with fellow delegates, observers, and other guests.
+The Council enjoyed the gracious and generous hospitality of the Presbyterian Reformed Church and experienced warm and joyous fellowship with fellow delegates, observers, and other guests.

-The next meeting of the Council is scheduled for November 14-16, 2023, to be hosted in Warwick, Rhode Island, by the Presbyterian Reformed Church.
+The next meeting of the Council is scheduled for November 12-14, 2024, to be hosted at the Northland Reformed Church (RCUS) in Kansas City, Missouri.